TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 However, be careful not to run any command that could conflict with the execution of the model's query, such as creating a physical table.

-### Model `SELECT` statement
+### Model `SELECT` query
-The model's `SELECT` statement must be a standalone SQL Statement that explicitly lists out its columns (i.e., does not use the `*` operator to select all columns).
-The result of this query will be used to populate the model table.
+The model must contain a standalone `SELECT` query.
+The result of this query will be used to populate the model table or view.

 ## Automatic dependencies
 SQLMesh parses your SQL, so it understands what the code does and how it relates to other models.
 There is no need for you to manually specify dependencies to other models with special tags or commands.